microsoft/playwright/docs/src/test-advanced-js.md

 ## Projects

 Playwright Test supports running multiple test projects at the same time.
 This is useful for running the same tests in multiple configurations.
-For example, consider running tests against multiple versions of some REST backend.
+For example, consider running tests against multiple versions of some REST backend, or against different [emulated devices](./test-configuration.md#emulation).

 To make use of this feature, we will declare an "option fixture" for the backend version, and use it in the tests.